BrianYang2013/JHU_AI_Journey/03 - EN.605.202 Data Structures/README.md

 - The quiz-0 come with lots of details.
 System gives 2 attemps but the second one slightly worse than the first.
 Well, need more focus and better preparation.
 - Sept-02, first office hour.
 Now I know why we have 3 office hours.
 Maybe I should plan 30 hours per week on this course.

+# Areas to improve

+- Hard to use blackboard.
+- Can not delete post
+- No real time collaboration
+- Course content not well organized
+  - Reference should put together.
+  - If create so many type of works, there should be a check list to reflect the status.
+  - The learning curve has space to improve.

 # Reference

 Optional Textbooks: